-- (3) Notice to business submitters.
-The official having control over the requested records, which includes business information, shall provide a business submitter with prompt written notice of a request encompassing its business information whenever required in accordance with paragraph (h)(4) of this section.
-Such written notice shall either describe the exact nature of the business information requested or provide copies of the records or portions thereof containing the business information. - (4) When notice is required. (i) For business information submitted to the Internal Revenue Service prior to October 13, 1987, the official having control over the requested records shall provide a business submitter with notice of a request whenever- - (A) The business information is less than 10 years old; - (B) The business information was submitted to the Internal Revenue Service upon a commitment of confidentiality; or - (C) The Internal Revenue Service has reason to believe that disclosure of the information may result in commercial or financial injury to the business submitter. - (ii) For business information submitted to the Internal Revenue Service on or after October 13, 1987, the Internal Revenue Service shall provide a business submitter with notice of a request whenever- - (A) The business submitter has in good faith designated the information as commercially or financially sensitive information; or - (B) The official has reason to believe that disclosure of the information may result in commercial or financial injury to the business submitter.

-Notice of a request for business inforfalling within paragraph (h)(4)(ii)(A) of this section shall be required for a period of not more than ten years after the date of submission unless the business submitter requests, and provides acceptable justification for, a specific notice period of greater duration.
-Whenever possible, the business submitter's claim of confidentiality should be supported by a statement or certification by an officer or authorized representative of the business that the information in question is, in fact, confidential commercial or financial information and has not been disclosed to the public.
+- (4) When notice is required. (i) For business information submitted to the IRS prior to October 13, 1987, the official having control over the requested records shall provide a business submitter with notice of a request whenever- - (A) The business information was submitted to the IRS upon a commitment of confidentiality; or - (B) The business information was voluntarily submitted and it is of a kind that would customarily not be released to the public by the person from whom it was obtained; or - (C) The official has reason to believe that disclosure of the information may result in commercial or financial injury to the business submitter. - (ii) For business information submitted to the IRS on or after October 13, 1987, the IRS shall provide a business submitter with notice of a request whenever- - (A) The business submitter has designated the information as commercially or financially sensitive information: or - (B) The official has reason to believe that disclosure of the information may result in commercial or financial injury to the business submitter. - (iii) The business submitter's designation that the information is commercially or financially sensitive information should be supported by a statement or certification by an officer or authorized representative of the business providing specific justification that the information in question is, in fact, confidential commercial or financial information and has not been disclosed to the public. - (iv) Notice of a request for business information falling within paragraph (g)(4)(ii)(A) of this section shall be required for a period of not more than ten years after the date of submission unless the business submitter requests, and provides acceptable justification for, a specific notice period of greater duration.